A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Embedding Space Analysis

 \section{Embedding Space Analysis}

 In Figure \ref{fig:embedding-space-medium}, we analyze the representations learned by our models using UMAP \citep{McInnes:2018}.
 Here, we explain the clustering procedure in more detail.
 For every task, we sample 32 sub-trajectories containing 50 timesteps (150 tokens) and encode them using our sequence models.
 Then, we extract the hidden states at the last layer of our model and aggregate them via mean pooling.
-We cluster all vectors using default hyperparameters of UMAP into a two-dimensional space.
+We cluster all vectors using the default hyperparameters of UMAP into a two-dimensional space.
 Finally, we color the resulting points by their domain.
-Generally, we find that tasks from the same domain cluster together.